zextras/tech-doc/source/carbonio/migration/migration-from-other.rst

 Phase 1, Provisioning
 =====================

-This phases is divided into two steps, as shown in :numref:`fig-migration`: Accounts provisioning and |dl| provisioning, while the |CoS| provisioning is an empty step, as generic e-mail systems do not have CoS.
+This phases is divided into two steps
+Accounts provisioning and |dl| provisioning, while the |CoS| provisioning is an empty step, as generic e-mail systems do not have CoS.